mikeizbicki/cmc-csci040/hw_02/README.md

 ## Grading rubric

-Each plot is worth 4 pts.
+Each plot is worth 6 points.

-Your HTML page is worth 2 pts.
+Your HTML page is worth 3 points.

 <!--
 ## Extra credit